 You are classified as either a home or international student for the purpose of assessing tuition fees.
 When we refer to UK and EU below this relates to home students.
-Where your status is not clear from your application form, you will be sent a Fees Assessment Form.
-For further information and advice, you can consult the UK Council for International Student Affairs (UKCISA)
+Where your status is not clear from your application form, you will enter our fee assessment process.

 Tuition fees for UK and EU students | 2018 entry

-For students with a household income under £42,875 a year, financial assistance may also be available from us to help cover the cost of your tuition fees.
+Depending on your household income, financial assistance may also be available from us to help cover the cost of your tuition fees.

 For full-time undergraduate courses

-The fee is likely to increase in future years of your course in line with inflation, and as permitted by law.
-For example, the increase of 2.8% for 2017/18 was based on the governments forecast for the RPI-X measure of inflation.
+The fee may increase in future years of your course in line with inflation, and as permitted by law.
+For example, the increase of 2.8% in 2017/18 was based on the governments forecast for the RPI-X measure of inflation.

 *See our EU referendum page for our latest information on the effect of the UK's exit from the EU on current students and applicants to the University.